How to Sell a Business – the Story Your Buyers Need to Hear

 Marketing also depends on your staff not all jumping ship when you leave.
 Your employees know your business perhaps even better than you do.
 You need to have a plan for retaining your customer base and acquisition system, as well as your most valuable employees.

-Discuss how you intend to communicate the ownership transition, when it gets to that point.
+Discuss how you intend to communicate the ownership transition, when the business sale process gets to that point.

 5. Your Business Finances

-As the final component of the story of your business, show them the money.
+As the final component of the process for how to sell a business, show them the money.

 Your financial picture should include income, costs, growth, and projections, and your data should go back at least five years.
 At a minimum, you’ll want to include: